 Hello Friends!
 I’m Becca.
 I’m a wife, mom, and kindergarten teacher.
 I’m passionate about all things home and family.
 I love being home with my kids, hubby, and pets.
 I’m not one of those people who just loves to get out of the house.
 I’m very social, but love being home.
-I’m perfectly happy being snowed in for a week, as long as I can bake, sew, play with my kids, and just enjoy homelife.
+I’m perfectly happy being snowed in for a week, as long as I can bake, sew, hang out with my family, and just enjoy homelife.

 I married my high school sweetheart.
 (Awwww.)
 We have wonderful support from our family and friends.
 We moved into a neighborhood that my sister and my husband’s sister live in.
 The kids have all grown up together, even going to the same school.

 Ah, Cooper.
-This is Cooper as a puppy.
 He was going to be our small dog.
 Our yellow lab, Riley, died when he was 11.
 Riley was my husband’s first pet EVER.
 As much as he loved Riley, when it was time to find a new dog, he asked if we could find a smaller breed.
 We decided on a Laboradoodle.
 The breeder estimated that Cooper would be about 50 pounds when he was full grown.
 Well, Cooper weighed 50 pounds at about 4 months old and then went straight to 100!
 I swear, he’s the size of a small horse.
 So much for getting a small dog!
 He’s a sweetheart and he’s full of personality.
-I’m a firm believer in letting kids have animal experiences and my pets help us do that.

-This little monkey is full of spunk.
+My youngest is full of spunk.
 She has been that way since the day she was born.
 She spent her first 2 weeks of her life, at Children’s Hospital, fighting for every breath.
 She suffered from seizures and we were told that she had probably had a stroke.
 The hospital staff prepared us to “care for her” since they expected she would be developmentally delayed from the lack of oxygen and her stroke.
 Day by day, year by year, we realized that all of that “worst case scenario stuff” was a scenario we would not know as our reality.
 We’re glad she’s a fighter and wouldn’t change her spunk or personality for anything.
-She’s a perfectly healthy (except for the cyst in her brain), normally developing, little girl.
-She loves soccer, loves listening to stories, and is absolutely giddy with delight when she sees a wedding scene on a movie.
+She’s a perfectly healthy (except for the cyst in her brain), normally developing, fifteen year old girl.
+She loves soccer, volleyball, and hanging out with friends.

 I learned a love of gardening from my mom.
 She always had a vegetable garden, tons of raspberries, and apple trees in our yard.
 I have good memories of weeding and working in the yard together, picking veggies from the garden, the smell of freshly canned fruit when I came home from school, and blowing bugs off the berries as I picked them.
 My mom would always end up with a huge pan of berries, at the end of berry picking, and I would only have a handful.
 I preferred to eat as I picked, and still do.

 My home and garden are my happy places.
-I love sitting on the deck, on a warm summer day, watching my kids and their friends play in the yard.
+I love sitting on the deck, on a warm summer day, watching my kids and their friends play volleyball or hang out in the yard.
 First and foremost, my yard is kid and dog friendly.
 If I end up with a few flowers at the end of a football game, I consider it a bonus.
-My kids and I garden together.
-My hubby loves to be in the yard with us on the weekends.
-My son has always been a really strong kid.
-He lifts heavy bags of dirt and hauls them all over the yard.
-He spreads wood chips in the spring, and loves watching landscaping shows with me.
-He loves to be outside and will happily help on just about any project.
-Everything we do in our yard contributes to learning and I love that!
+My kids, hubby, and I gardened together when the kids were younger.
+Now, it’s pretty much a two person job.
+I’ll bet you can guess which two do most of the work.

 It came as no surprise to my family, when I went off to college, that I majored in Family and Consumer Science (formerly known as Home Ec.), and earned my teaching certificate.
 I have endorsements in Family and Consumer Science, Early Childhood, Reading, and K-8 Education.
 Family and Consumer Science is a true passion of mine.
 I love to cook, bake, sew, and basically do anything that seems to be a “traditional” female role.